3 min read

 Born in 1133 into a fractured England, Henry Plantagenet came of age during civil war.
 His mother, Empress Matilda, fought for the throne against King Stephen in a period known as The Anarchy — a time when royal authority collapsed and barons seized power.

 When he became king in 1154, he moved immediately to consolidate control.
 Castles were dismantled.
 Royal authority was reasserted.
-Legal reforms began reshaping England’s administrative foundations.
+Legal reforms began reshaping England's administrative foundations.
+His marriage to Eleanor of Aquitaine united vast territories across England and France, forming what historians call the Angevin Empire.

 He did not drift into power.
+He engineered it.

 Te — Dominant

+Henry's defining feature was administrative force.
 He reorganized the English legal system in ways that laid the foundation for common law.
 He strengthened royal courts, limited feudal independence, and centralized authority through systematic reform.

 He was decisive, practical, and often impatient with inefficiency.
 Chroniclers describe him as restless, rarely sitting still, always in motion.
 He moved across his territories constantly, inspecting, correcting, commanding.
+This is Te in full command — external structure before internal contemplation.

 Ni — Auxiliary

+Behind his executive drive was strategic foresight.
 Henry did not merely expand territory; he built a durable power network.
 His control over England and large swaths of France created a trans-channel empire bound through dynastic alignment and administrative oversight.

 His long-term conflict with Thomas Becket, Archbishop of Canterbury, was not personal pettiness alone — it was a structural struggle over church-state boundaries.
-Henry sought clarity of jurisdiction and centralized sovereignty.
+He envisioned monarchy as organized authority, not inherited symbolism.

 Se — Tertiary

 Henry was physically energetic and present-focused in action.
 He traveled incessantly, reacted swiftly to rebellion, and acted directly when threatened.
+Yet his boldness was rarely impulsive for stimulation — it served consolidation goals.

 His anger, however, sometimes erupted in unfiltered expression — most famously in the outburst that preceded Becket's murder.
 That volatility suggests accessible but imperfectly restrained Se.